minhthangdang/GrabAI/README.md

     layer.trainable = False
 ```

-After that I add my fully connected layer and a *softmax* activation to complete my network:
+After that a fully connected layer is added and it completes with a *softmax* activation:

 ```python
 model = Sequential()